PUBLIC RECORDS POLICY

 6. Records that a judge ordered sealed per statute

-Peace officer, firefighter, EMT, prosecutor, assistant prosecutor, children’s services worker, or corrections officers, residential and familial information (R.C.
-149.43(A)(7);
+8. Peace officer, firefighter, EMT, prosecutor, assistant prosecutor, children’s services worker, or corrections officers, residential and familial information, and military records (R.C.
+149.43(A)(7)

-We will limit the number of public records mailed to you to 10 documents per month if they are being used for commercial purposes.
+We will limit the number of public records mailed to you to 10 documents per month unless you certify that the documents or the information contained in them are not being used for commercial purposes.

 Questions or Concerns